moranenzo/Tile-Arrangement-Solver/README.md

 │   ├── test_is_sorted.py        # Tests for Solver algorithms
 │   └── test_swap.py             # Tests for Graph functions
 │
-├── docs/                        # Project documentation
-│   ├── report.md                # Detailed report on algorithms and complexity analysis
-│   └── API.md                   # API documentation of classes and methods
-│
-└── README.md                    # Project overview and instructions (this file)
+├── main.py                      # Main script to execute the solver and visualize results ├── README.md                    # Project overview and instructions (this file) └── requirements.txt             # Python packages necessary for the proper functioning of the project.
 </pre>

 <h2>Algorithms</h2>